mozilla/basket-client/docs/usage.rst

         rc = some_basket_call(args)
     except BasketError as e:
         if e.code == errors.BASKET_INVALID_EMAIL:
-            print "That email address was not valid"
+            print("That email address was not valid")
         else:
-            log.exception("Some basket error (%s)" % e.desc)
+            log.exception("Some basket error %s", e.desc)

 The error codes are defined in ``basket.errors``.
 New ones can be added anytime, but to start with, the errors are::